Dash-Industry-Forum/DASH-IF-IOP/specs/authoring/authoring.md

    * `build.bat` on Windows

-You might notice that the first build run will take a moment since the respective container needs to be dowloaded.
+You might notice that the first build run will take a moment since the respective container needs to be downloaded.
 Subsequent runs will be faster after that initial bootstrap.

 With the above command, _all_ the documents will be generated and you find the